 Status

-“Effectively still on pause”, per recent DHCW board papers.
-The programme is neither closed nor advancing.
+“Effectively still on pause”, per DHCW board papers.
+The programme is neither closed nor advancing, and Welsh Government has commissioned an independent patient safety review.

-• WICIS has been in a pause state for an extended period.
-The pause has not been formally declared as a closure; the programme remains nominally active in the portfolio.
+- WICIS has been in a pause state for an extended period.
+The pause has not been formally declared a closure; the programme remains nominally active in the portfolio.

-• WICIS is one of nine programmes competing for shared DHCW delivery capacity.
-It is among the programmes that has been deprioritised in practice while remaining open on paper.
+- WICIS is one of nine programmes competing for shared DHCW delivery capacity.
+It is among the programmes deprioritised in practice while remaining open on paper.

 The pattern is the Tragedy of the Commons — nine programmes competing for capacity that cannot satisfy all of them.
-WICIS is the casualty of that dynamic; cancer pathways are the population it would have served.
+WICIS is a casualty of that dynamic; intensive care units are the population it would have served.

 Where this is discussed in the diagnosis